 I would like to quote this entire book in this article because it makes some very significant points about why complete and balanced pet diets are neither complete nor balanced for every animal.
-Many pet foods also contain ingredients that are not only unhealthy but may be toxic if the food is fed as the major part of the diet for a long period of time.
+Many pet foods also contain ingredients that are not only unhealthy but may be toxic if the food is fed as a major part of the diet for a long period of time.
 I would recommend that you read Herbs for Pets and Gudrun Maybaum’s What Happened to My Peanuts?
 If you are curious enough to learn more about a holistic and healthy way to feed your beloved parrot companions, these are interesting publications.

 Can we really trust the pet industry to do right by our parrots?
 Anyone who believes that every pet food manufacturers genuinely have the welfare of our animals as a priority is fooling themselves.
 I also remind people who love their animal companions of the problem not too long ago with melamine from China in dog and cat foods that killed many wonderful pets.
-On March 15, 2007, FDA learned that certain pet foods were sickening and killing cats and dogs.
+On March 15, 2007, the FDA learned that certain pet foods were sickening and killing cats and dogs.
 FDA found contaminants in vegetable proteins imported into the United States from China and used as ingredients in pet food.
 The white powder melamine is mixed with formaldehyde to form a durable plastic.
 How did it end up in pet foods that killed people's beloved animals?
 I presume that the pet food companies didn't check the quality of the ingredient before they sent it out to feed our pets.
 Some of the dog and cat foods were marketed as quality foods so the people who purchased them believed it and their beloved pets died.
 It certainly made me wonder if we can actually trust the companies who try to convince us to feed their diets and nothing else to our beloved animal companions.
-The bottom line with too many product manufacturers seems to be financial reward and they tend to disguise the problems of their ingredients with the smoke and mirrors of hype.
-Purina is a perfect example by refusing to answers any questions the FDA asked them in regards to Beneful and this deadly food is still being marketed as a wonderful food.
+The bottom line with too many product manufacturers seems to be the financial reward and they tend to disguise the problems of their ingredients with the smoke and mirrors of hype.
+Purina is a perfect example by refusing to answers any questions the FDA asked them in regards to Beneful and this deadly food is still being marketed as wonderful food.
 An increase of positive PR will convince people to keep feeding this food that has been responsible for the deaths of pets.
 This brings me to another PR question; why do we think that a food product is good if the company does good deeds in regards to animals?
 I am thinking of the Kaytee Foundation – yet their parrot pellet is full of synthetic chemicals and highly questionable ingredients.
 Some of the pet food advertising hype reminds me of the big oil companies that run marketing with their ‘good deed’ ads after they commit a tragic oil spill that kills thousands of birds and animals.

 The Shocking Ingredients in Dog and Cat Foods